 late 14c., "act of carrying, means of conveyance; wheeled vehicles collectively," from Anglo-French and Old North French cariage "cart, carriage, action of transporting in a vehicle" (Old French charriage, Modern French charriage), from carier "to carry," from Late Latin carricare, from Latin carrus "two-wheeled wagon" (see car).

-Meaning "individual wheeled vehicle" is c.
-1400; specific sense of "horse-drawn, wheeled vehicle for hauling people" first attested 1706; extended to railway cars by 1830.
-Meaning "the business of transportation" is from 1520s.
-Meaning "way of carrying one's body" is 1590s, hence also "behavior, conduct, manners."
-Sense of "a part of a machinery which carries another part" is from 1680s.
-Carriage-house attested from 1761.
+The meaning "individual wheeled vehicle" is c.
+1400; the specific sense of "horse-drawn, wheeled vehicle for hauling people" is attested from 1706; extended to railway cars by 1830.
+The meaning "the business of transportation" is from 1520s.
+The meaning "way of carrying one's body" is by 1590s, hence also "behavior, conduct, manners."
+The sense of "a part of a machinery which carries another part" is from 1680s.
+Carriage-house is attested from 1761.